vectara/py-vectara-agentic/README.md

 - `stock_news`: provides news about a company
 - `stock_analyst_recommendations`: provides stock analyst recommendations for a company.

-1. **Database tools**: providing tools to inspect and query a database
+4. **Database tools**: providing tools to inspect and query a database
 - `list_tables`: list all tables in the database
 - `describe_tables`: describe the schema of tables in the database
 - `load_data`: returns data based on a SQL query

-More tools coming soon...
+- `load_sample_data`: returns the first 25 rows of a table
+- `load_unique_values`: returns the top unique values for a given column

+In addition, we include various other tools from LlamaIndex ToolSpecs:
+* Tavily search
+* arxiv
+* neo4j
+* Google tools (including gmail, calendar, and search)
+* Slack

+Note that some of these tools may require API keys as environment variables

 You can create your own tool directly from a Python function using the `create_tool()` method of the `ToolsFactory` class: